 Arizona provides a wide array of services, as described above and in Section III, Programs and Services to Achieve Safety, Permanency, and Well-Being Outcomes.
 The majority of services are provided based on an assessment of the children's and family's unique needs.
-The Department is working to improve data collection to better assess the sufficiency of the service array and to identify opportunities for improvement, including greater ability to individual services.
+As described above the Department is improving data collection on the sufficiency of the service array, to identify opportunities and methods for improvement, including greater ability to individualize services.